terencechain/consensus-specs/specs/_features/epbs/design.md

 - If the builder reveals, he knows that he can never be unbundled unless the next committee has a majority of malicious validators: attestations will go for an empty block before a block that is revealed after 8 seconds.
 - So since the builder cannot be unbundled, then he either doesn't pay if the block is not included, or pays and its included.
 - The splitting grief, that is, the proposer's block has about 50% of the vote at 8 seconds, remains.

+## Increased Max EB
+This PR includes the changes from [this PR](https://github.com/michaelneuder/consensus-specs/pull/3).
+In particular it includes execution layer triggerable withdrawals.